idjones5/M15-FinalProject-Jones-Imani/README.md

 ### Store Data to Local File
 <ol>
-<li>Allows the user to store data from the weather response if they choose to do so.</li>
+<li>Allows the user to store data from the responses if they choose to do so.</li>
 </ol>